kylephillips/favorites/readme.txt

 == Changelog ==

 = 2.3.0 =
 * Security Update: Removes ability for users to manipulate favorites belonging to other users.
+Thanks to Arne van Hoorn for uncovering this issue.

 = 2.2.0 =
 * Fixes multisite issue where favorites were not being retrieved correctly.